calherries/site/posts/2022-01-28-subtyping-and-inheritance.md

 Let's see an example.

 Deque supports 4 operations:
-- insert-front
+- `Deque.insert_front`
-- drop-front
+- `Deque.drop_front`
-- insert-rear
+- `Deque.insert_rear`
-- drop-rear
+- `Deque.drop_rear`

-Stack can inherit from Deque:
+An implementation of a stack can re-use (inherit) methods from Deque:
-- push: call Deque.insert-front
-- pop: call Deque.drop-front
+- `Deque.insert_front` is like a push operation
+- `Deque.drop_front` is like a pop operation

-Queue can inherit from Deque:
+An implementation of a queue can re-use (inherit) methods from Deque:
-- insert: call Deque.insert-front
-- delete: call Deque.drop-rear
+- `Deque.insert_front` is like an insert operation
+- `Deque.drop_rear` is like a delete operation

-Stack and Queue inherit behaviour from Deque.
+As long as the methods are not renamed, Stack and Queue *inherit* behaviour from Deque.

-But Stack and Queue are not subtypes, because they do not reimplement everything from Deque.
+But Stack and Queue are not subtypes of Deque, because they do not reimplement everything from Deque.
 Only a subset.

-Deque would actually be a subtype of Stack and Queue if the methods were not renamed.
+Deque is actually a subtype of Stack and Queue, as long as it's methods are not renamed.

+The key difference:
+- Subtyping allows substitution of types, which helps you write generic code that is reusable for a range of types.
+- Inheritance allows reuse of a type's methods, which helps you extend types with new operations.